Am0rfu5/winr-docs/whitepaper.md

 - **Participants:** The core users of the platform, participating in lotteries using WINR Tokens and engaging in DAO activities with CAUZ Tokens.
 - **Validators:** Critical to the platform's integrity, validators ensure the authenticity of transactions and proposals.
 They are incentivized with WINR Tokens.
 - **Developers:** The technical architects who build and maintain the Winr app and the underlying smart contracts, compensated in WINR Tokens for their contributions.
+- **Administrators:** The administrators of the platform, responsible for managing the DAO and ensuring its smooth functioning.

 #### Voting Mechanism

 The voting mechanism is a cornerstone of the platform’s governance model.
 CAUZ token holders can vote on a range of proposals, from selecting charitable causes to strategic decisions about the platform’s future.
 This process is conducted via smart contracts, ensuring that all votes are transparent, immutable, and securely recorded on the blockchain.
 This approach not only fosters community involvement but also ensures that the direction of the platform is truly representative of its user base.

+## Secondary Effects

+One of the secondary effects is to create a list of validated Charitable organizations wallet addresses based on incentives rather than trust.
+Although the DAO will be responsible for the final decision, the open validation process will be incentivized to provide new information on charities already approved.
+This will create a list of Charitable organizations that have been validated by the community and will be used to distribute the funds to the winning wallet addresses.

 ---